 13 Feb.
-2018 – Public talk on the Japanese WW2 shipwrecks off Sarawak coast: what they are, what happened to them, and the need to preserve what is left of them.
-By Ernest Teo, diving instructor and SHS Vice President.
+2018 – Heritage Speakers Series: Public talk on the Japanese WW2 shipwrecks off Sarawak coast: what they are, what happened to them, and the need to preserve what is left of them – a public talk by Ernest Teo, diving instructor and SHS Vice President.

-11 Jan 2018 – Public talk: Heritage management in urban rejuvenation programmes; and conservation GIS (Geographical Information Systems) – Think City Sdn Bhd experience.
-By Matt Benson, Programme Director, Technical Services, Think City, and Dr. Ceelia Leong, Think City Fellow, Conservation and GIS specialist. (for members).
+11 Jan 2018 – Heritage Speakers Series: Heritage management in urban rejuvenation programmes; and conservation GIS (Geographical Information Systems) – Think City Sdn Bhd experience – a public talk by Matt Benson, Programme Director, Technical Services, Think City, and Dr. Ceelia Leong, Think City Fellow, Conservation and GIS specialist. (for members).

 5 Dec.
-2017 – Presentation on the Garcimunoz medieval castle refurbishment project (Spain): public talk by Dr Izaskun Chinchilla, Senior Research Associate and Public Engagement Fellow at the Bartlett School of Architecture, University College, London [handout]
+2017 – Heritage Speakers Series: Presentation on the Garcimunoz medieval castle refurbishment project (Spain): public talk by Dr Izaskun Chinchilla, Senior Research Associate and Public Engagement Fellow at the Bartlett School of Architecture, University College, London [handout]

 2 Dec.
 2017 – Site visit: Darul Maziah, Malay heritage house, Kuching (for members) [handout]